From a friend’s tumblr site, “Mean Uncle Jake”. Worth a visit.

 Been too hot to get any photos done, though I’ve tried.
 Too hot in the house, day or night, too hot outside during the day and too dark outside at night.
 Might be time to go in the studio.
 The studio is naturally cooler in the summer, but it is small.
 It will require some creative thinking to say the least.

 I've done quite a bit of shooting in the studio in the past, but successes were few (“Exhale" is one.).
 I’m hoping that with a new perspective I may hit on the right combination of lighting, composition and subject matter.
 Either way it goes, at least I’ll be cool.

-Anonymous asked: Hi! i am a very curious transexual and just want to know where you stand with a few things?
+Anonymous said: Hi! i am a very curious transexual and just want to know where you stand with a few things?
 I read your introduction post and you simply stated your transgender, are you planning on transitioning at some stage? have you begun hormones already? what are your plans for your future?

 At this point I have chosen no major structural changes to my body.
 Being of mixed gender (I guess that means I’m bigender) I’m not convinced I would be gaining by transitioning.
 It’s a tough call though.
 I am aware that I am evolving - so I don’t completely rule out SRS - but for now I and my partner are happy with the way things are.